Data2Dynamics/d2d/arFramework3/Advanced/Readme.txt

-This folder contains well-tested D2D functions that are not frequently used.
+This folder contains functions that are not frequently used, but can be very helpful in certain situations.

-Advanced functions under development should be put in development folder.
+Functions under development should be put in development folder.